sapphiredev/awesome-sapphire/README.md

   [`@sapphire/framework`](https://github.com/sapphiredev/framework) that allows modal submits to be handled in the corresponding command.
 - [@kaname-png/plugin-subcommands-advanced](https://github.com/kaname-png/neko-plugins/tree/subcommands-advanced/packages/subcommands-advanced#readme): Plugin for
-  [`@sapphire/framework`](https://github.com/sapphiredev/framework) to create subcommands using decorators and class extensions. command classes and decorators.
+  [`@sapphire/framework`](https://github.com/sapphiredev/framework) to create and register subcommands using decorators and/or advanced class structures.

 ## Utilities